jjvenky/jjvenky.github.io/people.md

 ![image-left](/assets/images/rachel_henderson-photo.jpg){: .img-bio}

 In September 2020, Rachel defended her [MSc thesis](https://scholars.wlu.ca/etd/2338) on the variability of dissolved and particulate stable carbon isotope values in a eutrophic boreal lake at the [Experimental Lakes Area](https://www.iisd.org/ela/).
-She is interested in the applications of geochemistry to solving environmental problems, and how science can better inform public policy.
+She is interested in the applications of geochemistry to solving environmental problems and how science can better inform public policy.

 ### Eric McQuay, MSc student